udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 ---
 **Commendable Achievements from his tenure as the Quiz Club Coordinator**
-One of the biggest challenges ever since I joined the club as a core member was finding out people who are interested/ actively participate in the quizzing events .
+One of the biggest challenges ever since I joined the club as a core member was finding out people who are interested/ actively participate in the quizzing events.
 I never really had a huge contingent who were regularly into quizzing and interested enough to go participate in outside competitions.
-This year , however ,through the events conducted , I was able to scout some real hidden talent to work with .
+This year, however, through the events conducted, I was able to scout some real hidden talent to work with.
-With this enthusiastic team , quizzing was fun and we were almost able to reach the finals of multiple quizzes in inter iit .
+With this enthusiastic team, quizzing was fun and we were almost able to reach the finals of multiple quizzes in Inter IIT.

 This team will be a good base to start with next year to take the club to greater heights so I’m proud of discovering and nurturing this team.